SnehaBrataGhosh/Travel-Management-System/README.md

-This project was ci/cd project.
+This project was used in ci/cd project.